golang-leipzig/go-1.14-and-beyond/slides.md

 ### Vendoring

-- if `go.mod` specifies `Go 1.14` and a `/vendor` folder present then commands will default to using vendoring
+- commands will default to using vendoring if
+	- `go.mod` specifies `Go 1.14`
+	- and a `/vendor` folder is present
+- previously `-mod=vendor` must have been passed
 - usage of modules can be enforced with `-mod=mod`

 ---